Safeguard (costume): History

 Godfrey Goodman doubted that Elizabeth I rode very often by 1597, when discussing a plot involving a clerk in the royal stable Edward Squire to poison her.
 Squire is said to have confessed to sprinkling poison on her saddle without effect.

 In July 1590, Paul Rey, a Danish tailor working in Scotland for Anne of Denmark, made her a set of riding clothes, including a cloak and "rydding saifgard" of 15 ells of Spanish incarnadine coloured satin lined with taffeta of the same colour, and trimmed with silk ribbons and gold passementerie.
 Another safeguard was made for her in October 1594 of fine tanny London cloth with strings of orange Florence ribbon.
 Orange ribbon was supplied for riding clothes of London brown in October 1597.

 Anne of Denmark's wardrobe inventory of 1608 lists eight "saveguards", four made with white, grass-green, orange, and straw coloured satin, trimmed with silver and gold lace, and three party-coloured safeguards, one of crimson and white damask, another of deer colour and white camlet, and one of willow colour and white damask.
 Another had a ground of silver camlet tufted with orange silk "of small tuft", lined with sarsenet.
 This safeguard had gold and silver seams with long buttons and loops woven of silver and gold thread.

 Lady Anne Clifford bought more practical and hardwearing riding garments when she stayed at Brougham Castle in Westmorland in November 1616, a "cloak and a safeguard of cloth laced with black lace to keep me warm on my journey" to London.
 Safeguards of cloth (broadcloth) are listed in many inventories of costume.
 In 1586, Margaret Grey and Mary Grey, daughters of a Newcastle miller, owned broadcloth safeguards listed with their petticoats.
 In 1596, Elizabeth Woode of Ramsey left a russet petticoat and a russet safeguard to her daughter.
 Bequests made by Anne Bikarstaffe of Stockport in 1599 include a "partelytt and savegard".
 Dame Honor Proctor of Cowling Hall near Bedale made a bequest of her "ryding savegard and cloak, hoodd and mittons" in 1625.

 When Arbella Stuart tried to leave England in disguise, the black hat and riding safeguard worn by one of her companions reminded a witness, John Bright, of Moll Cutpurse.
 This was a probably a reference to the play The Roaring Girl.
 In the play, a speech makes reference to the safeguard, an item of female clothing, transformed into a slop, a word for male breeches.

+In 1613, Princess Elizabeth was provided with safeguards of green and murrey satin, with sleeves of rich tissue in Spanish fashion.
+They were made by her tailor, John Spens or Spence.
+Henrietta Maria brought five safeguards or devantières to England in 1625.
+These richly embroidered garments, like those of Princess Elizabeth, were listed with their sleeves and stomachers.